PKI Certificate Issuer

 Where:

-• name: Full path to the Classic Key that will sign the CSR
+• name: Full name of a new Classic Key that will be generated.

-• generate-key: Use this flag to generate a new classic key to sign the CSR - A name must be specified for the new key
+• generate-key: Use this flag to generate a new classic key with the CSR.

 • gateway-url: Akeyless Gateway Configuration Manager URL (port 8000). to generate the classic key, relevant only when using generate-key option